Tubbo: Music

 On 27 August 2021, Smith released a song called "Life by the Sea" featuring CG5.
 The song later charted in the UK Official Charts at number 84.

 Charity

-In September 2021, Smith participated in a charity livestream fundraising event organized by fellow streamer and YouTuber Technoblade.
-Smith appeared as one of the "hunters" chasing Technoblade inside the Minecraft game.
+In September 2021, Smith participated in a charity livestream fundraising event organised by the streamer and YouTuber Technoblade.
+Smith appeared as one of the "hunters" chasing Technoblade in Minecraft.
 They managed to raise more than $324,000 for the Sarcoma Foundation of America.

 In June 2022, Smith participated in a Minecraft charity tournament held by the MC Championship called MCC Pride with several other online creators.
-The event managed to raise over $145,000 for The Trevor Project.
+The event managed to raise over $145,000 for the Trevor Project.

 In December 2024, Smith participated in Jingle Jam, a livestreamed charity event held by Yogscast where 1000 streamers and content creators joined forces to raise cash for eight charities.

 Early and personal life

-Tobias James Smith was born on December 23, 2003 in Chichester, West Sussex.
+Tobias James Smith was born on 23 December 2003 in Chichester General Hospital, Chichester, West Sussex.
 He lived in Bognor Regis, West Sussex, before moving to Brighton.